-With its dynamic and widely celebrated Maori culture and many enormous national parks, New Zealand is definitely an epic destination for anyone looking to make a move to another country.
+With a dynamic and widely celebrated Maori culture and many enormous national parks, New Zealand is definitely an epic destination for anyone looking to migrate to another country.
 It is a sovereign island country located in the southwestern Pacific Ocean.
 As compared to Singapore’s tropical climate, New Zealand has a temperate climate where the people there get to enjoy all four seasons – Summer, Spring, Autumn, and Winter.
-If you wish to move to a land of rolling green hills and sheep, here are the pointers that you should take note of when you actually relocate and become a Kiwi.
+If you wish to migrate to a land of rolling green hills and sheep, here are the pointers that you should take note of when you actually relocate and become a Kiwi.

 Weather & Climate

-Mean annual temperatures range from 10 °C (50 °F) in the south to 16 °C (61 °F) in the north.
-The coldest month is usually July and the warmest month is usually January or February.
+The Mean temperatures yearly range from 10 °C (50 °F) in the south to 16 °C (61 °F) in the north.
+In New Zealand, July is the coldest month while January and February provide the warmest weathers.

 Cost of living